How many different species of British caterpillar are there?

 Latest caterpillar sightings

-See reports of the Latest caterpillars sightings
+See reports of the Latest caterpillars sightings from around the world

 Certain species of caterpillars can at times become so prolific that they can cause significant damage to vegetable crops, garden shrubs and trees.